liuminish/virtual-q/README.md

 ID: 1 (Can be either 1, 2 or 3)\
 Password: this does not matter for the demo

-Click `LOG IN` to log in and see restaurant main page, which consists of restaurant details and current queue numbers.

-To close any queue numbers, click on `close`.
+After logging in, you will be redirected to restaurant main page, on which the following views/actions are available:\
+1. View restaurant details
+2. Edit restaurant details
+3. Log out
+4. View list of queue numbers for restaurant
+5. Close queue numbers (for queue numbers of users who have been served)
+6. Cancel queue numbers (for queue numbers of users who have not turned up)
 ### Logging in as user
 Click `log in` on the top right corner.